 Description.
-The Psychology minor provides students with the opportunity to think and write critically about the mind and human behavior, and to gain some exposure to the field of forensic psychology.
+The Psychology minor provides students with the opportunity to think and write critically about the mind and human behavior.
 Students are introduced to basic psychological theory and research as well as several core areas in the discipline of psychology.
 The minor prepares students to become informed, life-long consumers of psychology.
 It also provides some background in psychology that can help build a foundation for many fields of graduate or professional study and careers.

 Rationale.
 Gaining exposure to the science of human behavior through the psychology minor can be of substantial benefit for students in many disciplines.
 The minor provides opportunities to hone critical thinking, research and writing skills, which are crucial in any field.
 Students also can explore topics and issues that might help direct their career choices.
 Any major pairs well with a psychology minor.

 • Demonstrate psychological literacy by using its terminology and format in writing assignments, exercises, and oral presentations.